Final Project

 1. Can I add the video of your projet to our class showcase?

-2. Can I publish your name next to the video?
+3. Can I publish your name on the site?